nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 - `-p <price>`<br>`-price <price>`<br>Price of the expense.
-    - Must be a positive numeric or decimal value.
+    - Must be a positive numeric or decimal value with no more than 2 decimal points.
     - Minimum value: `0.01`
     - Maximum value: `999999999.99`